sulfo/xml-sitemap-feed/readme.txt

-=== XML Sitemap Feed ===
+=== XML & Google News Sitemap Feed ===
 Contributors: RavanH
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=ravanhagen%40gmail%2ecom&item_name=XML%20Sitemap%20Feed&item_number=3%2e8&no_shipping=0&tax=0&bn=PP%2dDonationsBF&charset=UTF%2d8&lc=us
-Tags: xml, sitemap, xml sitemap, sitemap.xml, Google, Yahoo, Bing, Live, MSN, seo, wpmu, feed, qtranslate, xlanguage Requires at least: 2.6
+Tags: xml sitemap, google news sitemap, sitemap.xml, Google, Google News, Yahoo, Bing, Live, MSN, seo, wpmu, feed, qtranslate, xlanguage
+Requires at least: 2.6
 Tested up to: 3.0.1
 Stable tag: 3.8.8

-A feed that complies with the XML Sitemap protocol for fast indexing by Google, Yahoo, Bing, Ask and others.
+Feeds that comply with the XML Sitemap and Google News protocol for fast indexing by Google, Yahoo, Bing, Ask and others.
 Multi-Site and Multi-Lingual compatible!

 == Description ==

-This plugin dynamically creates a feed that complies with the **XML Sitemap** protocol.
-There are no options to be set and the feed becomes instantly available on yourblogurl.tld/sitemap.xml (or yourblogurl.tld/?feed=sitemap), ready for indexing by search engines like Google, Yahoo, MSN, Ask.com and others.
+This plugin dynamically creates feeds that comply with the **XML Sitemap** and the **Google News Sitemap** protocol.
+There are no options to be set nor file or dir access rights to be tampered with and the feeds become instantly available.
+One XML Sitemap on yourblogurl.tld/sitemap.xml (or yourblogurl.tld/?feed=sitemap), ready for indexing by search engines like Google, Yahoo, MSN, Ask.com and others.
+And one Google News Sitemap on yourblogurl.tld/sitemap-news.xml (or yourblogurl.tld/?feed=sitemap-news), ready for indexing by Google News.
+Please read the FAQ's for info on how to get your articles listed on Google News.

 **Compatible with caching plugins** like Super Cache, W3 Total Cache and Quick Cache that cache feeds, allowing better performance to serve the hungry (impatient) spider.

 **qTranslate and xLanguage compatible!** Tested in Pre-Path Mode and Query Mode.
 Each language on your site will have its own XML Sitemap.

-A reference to it (or _them_, when using qTranslate or xLanguage) is added to the dynamically created **robots.txt** on yourblogurl.tld/robots.txt to tell search engines where to find your XML Sitemap(s).
+References are automatically added to the dynamically created **robots.txt** on yourblogurl.tld/robots.txt to tell search engines where to find your XML Sitemaps.

 **NOTES:**